jeremycastelli/Wordpress-new-project-config/readme.md

-Jelli Project Config
+Wordpress New Project Config
 ====================

-##What is Jelli Project Config?
+##What is Wordpress New Project Config?
 This little script will save you the hassle of all the repetitives tasks each time you start a new wordpress project.

 ##So what it does?